AntonovAlexander/catalogue_perf_mechs/README.md

 * stage of the system life cycle (both statically and dynamically),
 * degree of automation (manually, fully automatically, and everything in between).

+In general sense, these approaches provide potential directions for improving density, regularity of computations, their scaling, decongestion, and adapting them to given physical and/or platform capabilities and constraints.

 These approaches have been formulated as **Strategies of Computational Process Synthesis (SCPS)**.
 Preliminary version of the catalogue was published in previous works [1, 2].

 ![pic_test](img/strategies_en.png)